JamesG321/FPGA-GPU/README.md

 This project is a work in progress attempting to create a simple GPU using a low-budget FPGA while still having the fundemental structure designs of modern GPUs.

-Continuation of my project [FPGA-PPU](https://github.com/JamesG321/FPGA-Pixel-Processing-Unit), where I aim to build a Pixel Processing Unit (PPU) used for graphics by the NES, on an FPGA board.
+Continuation of my project [FPGA-PPU](https://github.com/JamesG321/FPGA-Pixel-Processing-Unit), where I built a Pixel Processing Unit (PPU) on an FPGA board.
+The PPU is used by the Nintendo Entertainment System for graphic processing and was revolutionary at its time.
 This project aims to create hardware that can do real-time graphic processing instead of drawing sprites, at the end goal of creating 3D graphics using modern computer graphic principles.